-- Exposure to long term trends like climate change - Corporate governance aspects, like integrity and track record of the management, board structure, corporate governance factors and the management's transparency toward shareholders - Contribution to the SDGs.
-Does a company positively contributes to the SDGs or does it harm the SDGs?
+- ▶ Exposure to long term trends like climate change - Corporate governance aspects, like integrity and track record of the management, board structure, corporate governance factors and the management's transparency toward shareholders - Contribution to the SDGs.
+Does a company positively contributes or does it harm the SDGs?